 Power source disconnected or dock not powered |

-Plug the dock directly into a working wall outlet; avoid surge protectors.
-Confirm the indicator light turns on. |
+Plug the dock directly into a working wall outlet and confirm the indicator light turns on |

 |